ailtonbsj/live-overflow-tutorials/README.md

 # See diference between files
 diff file.old file.new

+# Scan for open ports and detect version
+nmap -v -sV 192.168.1.4

 # Scan for open ports and check if using SSL
 nmap -p 31000-32000 --script ssl-enum-ciphers localhost